 The Alliance arranges extra-curricular classes which may include Chinese painting, calligraphy, cooking, taiji or other martial arts, pottery, seal carving, or paper cutting.
 These classes offer a wonderful opportunity to learn more about traditional Chinese culture.

-Students visit the great historical and cultural monuments of the capital, including the Great Wall, Temple of Heaven, and Summer Palace.
-Specially designed activities also include visits to Beijing's art districts, lectures on China's environmental protection policies, and/or workshops on Chinese food culture.
-A trip to a village outside of the city will allow students to better understand rural life in China.
-Below is a sampling of activities from previous semesters.
-Specific activities for future terms are subject to change:
+Throughout the term, students are invited to take part in a full schedule of excursions, events and lectures - all designed to enhance their understanding of China and the historical and modern influences that impact its culture and people.
+Students explore the great historical and cultural monuments of the capital and benefit from visits to Beijing's art districts, lectures on China's environmental protection policies, or workshops on Chinese food culture.
+Below is a sampling of activities from previous terms.
+Specific activities for future terms are subject to change.

 Students visit the Forbidden City and Tian'anmen Square, typically during their orientation.
 The tour is followed by Wang Fujing shopping street tour and Chinese acrobat show.